Raw Donuts With Coconut Cream Glaze

 • Add the soaked dates, almond meal, mandarin peel powder, coconut oil, 1 Tbsp of maple syrup and vanilla extract into a blender.
 Blend on high until the mixture comes together.
 This was 20 seconds speed 7 in a Thermomix.
 It should stick together and not be crumbly when pressed between your fingers.
 If it’s not – add in an extra date or two

-• Press the mixture into a silicone doughnut mould and freeze for one hour.
+• Press the mixture into a silicon doughnut mould and freeze for one hour.
 They may need to stay in a little longer if they haven’t firmed up completely

 • Just before removing the donuts – Combine the cold coconut cream and the maple syrup in a bowl then mix on a medium to high speed with a hand beater.
 You want the coconut cream to become quite silky and have increased in size a little.
 This took about 2 minutes for me.
 If you are using a coconut cream that has gone hard in the fridge, please see notes below.